stealthman22/100-days-of-code/r2-log.md

 ### DAY 22 (16th September 2019)

-Lerant on the async await function built as a syntactic sugar on top of promises in ES8:
+Learnt on the async await function built as syntactic sugar on top of promises in ES8:
-It allows us write async code in a sync way, and avoids unnecessary chaining of .then method.
+It allows us to write async code in a sync way and avoids unnecessary chaining of .then method.
-To catch errors when using async await, you will have to use the try catch error block rather than the .catch method
+To catch errors when using async-await, you will have to use the try-catch error block rather than the .catch method

 Then some new ES9 features:
-Object spread operator: Allows you spread items in an object into a new object, .finally: This method allows you run something after a promise has been settled, irrespective of the promise outcome(resolved or rejected), .finally block will be run.
+Object spread operator: Allows you to spread items in an object into a new object, .finally: This method allows you to run something after a promise has been settled, irrespective of the outcome of the promise (resolved or rejected), .finally block will be run.
-Finally tried some exercises, could't do a particular one that involved converting .then chaians into async await function.
+Finally tried some exercises, couldn't do a particular one that involved converting .then chains into async-await function.
+Had to peek the answer .
 Runtime: 4hrs 20mins

+### DAY 23 (17th September 2019)
+Learnt more ES9 features:
+for await of loop: It is able to loop through an array of promises so easily just like the for-of loop.
+Instead of nesting another async function in one, use this loop, it's param is usually the return value of a resolved promise.

+Progressed to the Backend Basics section and APIs:
+Learnt that LAMP (Linux Apache Mysql PHP) stack servers were the basic servers used earlier, but as applications got larger, new server technologies that build application servers are now used.

+API: An interface for different machines to communicate with each other beyond their own environments, hence extending their functionality.
+It also gives machines access to data that is not local to them (e.g Google maps, twillo, and sky scanner APIs)
+Runtime:2hrs